Woman with oak. Photo by Kevin Young.

 So, if it’s (what they called) a ‘higher civilisation’ back home, that could result in a very poor civilisation and a very low standard of living in the long term in a different area.

 They did not have that understanding.
-Because they thought, ‘We are so superior.
+They thought, ‘We are so superior.
 They have no idea.’

 If you don’t see things right; if you don’t hear the right things, how can you form an opinion for yourself?